-- Universal interventions are applied to general population with the goal of preventing child maltreatment from ever occurring.
-Universal strategies are available to everyone, rather than targeting populations based on risk factors or specific characteristics. - Selective interventions target activities to a group with specific risk factors with the goal of preventing child maltreatment from occurring in that group.
-Programs may target services to individuals, families, or communities based on risk factors such as children's special health needs, parental age, poverty, substance abuse, domestic violence, or maternal depression.
+• Universal interventions - are applied to the general population with the goal of preventing child maltreatment from ever occurring.
+Universal strategies are available to everyone, rather than targeting populations based on risk factors or specific characteristics.

+• Selective interventions - target activities to a group with specific risk factors with the goal of preventing child maltreatment from occurring in that group.
+Programs may target services to individuals, families, or communities based on risk factors such as SCHOOL NURSE FUNDING INITIATIVE B-4 99.994-16 6 children's special health needs, parental age, poverty, substance abuse, domestic violence, or maternal depression.

-Indicated interventions - target activities to a group that has experienced abuse or neglect with the goal of preventing child maltreatment from reoccurring in that group.
+• Indicated interventions - target activities to a group that has experienced abuse or neglect with the goal of preventing child maltreatment from reoccurring in that group.
 An example includes parent training for parents who have been substantiated for abuse or neglect by a local department of social services.